 Table 3 shows the results of regressions on growth rate of GDP.
-The same as in Table

-2, we present 3 regressions with different control variables.
-It shows that the coefficients of all regressions were significant at a significant level of 1%.
+The same as in Table 2, we present 3 regressions with different control variables.
+It shows that the coefficients of all regressions are significant at a significant level of 1%.
 Comparing with regressions on the growth rate of capital formation, the coefficients of nominal government rate seem to be smaller, implying that capital growth is more sensitive to the change of nominal rate of long term government bonds.
 This is easy to understand for liquidity constraint directly affecting investing and capital formation, while indirectly affecting GDP growth through capital.

-variables Yg Yg Yg

-NR -0.16 -0.41 -0.24

-RR -0.33

-FDI 0.03

-RD 0.52 []

-Time effect NO YES YES

-Fix effect NO YES YES
+Variables Yg Yg Yg -0.16 -0.41 -0.24 NR -0.33 RR FDI 0.03 RD 0.52^{} Time effect YES YES NO Fix effect YES NO YES

-Table 3 Results of regressions on Yg with full sample
+Table 3: Results of regressions on Yg with full sample